piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 <img width="600" height="350" src = figures/fig_6.png/>

 <br>
 On this map there are names of  stations along with the number of bike stands there.
-This is visible when you zoom in on the map and hover the cursor over the selected marker.
+This is visible after zooming in on the map and hovering the cursor over the selected marker.

 <img width="600" height="350" src = figures/fig_7.png/>